 - What to take when leaving, such as money, an escape bag, and important items that may bring them comfort.

 How can I help increase my teenager’s mental and emotional safety?

-- Always act in a way that is non-threatening and non-violent
+- Always act in a way that's non-threatening and non-violent.